 The Nova Scotia Paint Stewardship Program ("Program") is administered and operated by Product Care Association of Canada ("Product Care").
-Product Care, on behalf of its members, oversees the administration, collection, transportation, recycling and management of all regulated post-consumer paints and paint aerosols.
+Product Care, on behalf of its members, oversees the administration, collection, transportation, recycling and management of regulated post-consumer paints and paint aerosols in Nova Scotia.